takesofficial/cissp/domain7.md

 - Design controls > Domains 1-3
 - Secure systems > Domains 4-5
 - **Run and defend systems > Domain 7**

-When security fails, this domain decides the damage.

 ---